mahmed0715/yeamazing-team-app/README.md

 The application supports the creation and management of chats.

-### 20. Admin panel: Mange users role, admin only, RBACK
+### 20. Admin panel: Manage users role, admin only, RBACK

 The application supports the management of user roles.